16 Sep WHEN BOREDOM STRIKES & HOW IT AFFECTS US

 “Bored, I’m so bored, I’m so bored.
 So bored…”

-Negative Outcome of Boredom
+Negative Outcomes of Boredom

 References: